netetireallyhuman/Html2Pdf/README.md

 ```

 ### Contributing
-If you find bugs or want to suggest improvements, please open a "New issue".<br/>
+If you find bugs or want to suggest improvements, please open an "New issue".<br/>

 ### have fun!